meatspaces/node-meatspace/README.md

 ## What it is

-Micrologging at the most basic form.
+Decentralized micrologging at the most basic form.

 ## Meatspace format